Tuesday, March 17 - Student Day

 • Jordan Henry, Director, Cybersecurity Research Center - National Laboratory of the Rockies (NLR)

-Moderation by: Harry Krejsa, Director of Studies, Carnegie Mellon Institute for Strategy & Technology, Carnegie Mellon University
+• Harry Krejsa, Director of Studies, Carnegie Mellon Institute for Strategy & Technology, Carnegie Mellon University

 2:00 PM